 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at HIGH.
+File closes at MODERATE.
 Book two to four months out via SLH or Hilton Honors and stack a free-night certificate.
 Skip the entry rooms; you lose the plunge-pool geology that makes the category worth it.